FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 06 November 2014.md

 There were no abstentions.

-The Cathaoirleach declared the Amendment defeated.--- 5
+The Cathaoirleach declared the Amendment defeated.
+---
+5

 **Third Amendment – Proposed by Councillor Leddin and seconded by**